You are probably a Crackhead

 Don’t drink the milk and qualities you liked in your partner become an unexpected problem a year into the relationship.
 The reason why he doesn’t like PDA, which you love because PDA is tacky, is the same reason why he’s cold while watching Netflix in your living room.
 And because you didn’t drink milk in the beginning, you can’t figure out why.
 Not until one day his brother tells you his mother tapped kissed him in front of his classmates in the fourth grade, creeping out his classmates and teachers, and planting a seed of shame that shades your relationship today.

 Or maybe it’s darker.
 Turns out the girl you’ve been dating for a few weeks owns a rabbit.
 The rabbit endeared her to you because it showed how nurturing she could be.
 Well, it turns out the reason she owns a rabbit as an adult is because she’s trying to redeem herself.
-She killed two as a kid, one accidently.
+She killed two as a kid, one accidentally.

 Imagine if we drank milk long before we got drunk in love?
 Now imagine if the shame and guilt ridden moments in our past were known from the onset?
 We would sober up a lot sooner and have a more manageable hangover.
 A book review that tells you the book drags in the middle, but worth getting through because of the ending.
 The movie critic who tells you to wait until the movie comes out on DVD.